compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

      salt-key -A -y

      # This command will let you know when the new salt minion is available to run commands
+     ## Even if this command succeeds, you may still need to wait a minute before the minion accepts states
      /srv/bootstrap/compunaut_minion_wait.sh

      # Configure the salt minion
      salt '*raspberrypi*' state.apply compunaut_salt

      # The salt minion restarts in the prior command, so wait for it to become available again
+     ## Even if this command succeeds, you may still need to wait a minute before the minion accepts states
      /srv/bootstrap/compunaut_minion_wait.sh

      # Sync all custom salt modules to the minion